-While you are using the issue feature of SEMRUSH, do try out few other things:
+While you are using the issue feature of Semrush, do try out a few other things:

 Alright, now let’s move to other parts of this puzzle and identify pages from where you can start giving more internal links.

-For this, we will be using Yoast SEO pro version.
-Yoast SEO Pro can also let you identify pages with low incoming internal links as well (I discovered that while writing this section).
+For this, we will be using Yoast premium.
+The Yoast SEO Premium can also let you identify pages with low incoming internal links (I discovered that while writing this section).

-From the Yoast > Tools section, enable the text link counter feature and go to posts edit section inside the dashboard where all your blog posts are listed.
+Enable the text link counter feature from the Yoast > Tools section and go to the posts edit section inside the dashboard where all your blog posts are listed.

-Here, you will see two new columns which show the number of outgoing internal links and number of incoming internal links to the post.
-(See below screenshot for better understanding)
+Here, you will see two new columns showing the number of outgoing internal links and incoming internal links to the post.
+(See the below screenshot for a better understanding)

-For WordPress blogs, you can identify the issue quickly with Yoast SEO premium version.
-All other websites which are not built on WordPress or BlogSpot should use SEMRUSH to find such pages.
+For WordPress blogs, you can identify the issue quickly with the Yoast SEO premium version.
+All other websites which are not built on WordPress or BlogSpot should use Semrush to find such pages.